 Tributes — Tributes to members of the Memorial University community — faculty, staff, students and retirees — who have passed away are welcome.
 Tributes should not be a biography or an exhaustive list of a person’s accomplishments, though noteworthy achievements can be included.
 Unlike a formal obituary, tributes should include anecdotes to help readers understand who the person was as a colleague, a friend, a human being.
 Some contextual information, such as education, marriages/partnerships, children and career should be included.
 Submissions are to be made within six months of the person’s death, include the date and place of death, run about 500 words and are subject to editing for style/length.
 A photo that clearly shows the person’s face should be included.
 Publication is not guaranteed.
-For submissions, please contact the Gazette editor at 709-864-2142 or email@example.com.
+For submissions, please contact the Gazette editor at email@example.com.

 Voice and tone — The Gazette’s tone is academic but accessible, clever but not arrogant, energetic but focused.